-Energy recovery ventilators or ERVs have become common in most home renovation and construction projects due to the vast number of advantages they offer.
+Energy recovery ventilators or ERVs have become common in many home renovation and construction projects due to the vast number of advantages they offer.

 What is an Energy Recovery Ventilator?